-The request of that the substantiated report dated , dated and received on be amended and sealed is denied.
-The Subject has been shown by a preponderance of the evidence to have committed abuse.
+The request of that the report "substantiated" on , dated and received on be amended and sealed is denied.
+The Subject has been shown by a preponderance of the evidence to have committed abuse and/or neglect.

-The substantiated report is properly categorized, as a Category 2 act.
+The substantiated report is properly categorized, or should be categorized as a Category 3.

-This decision is recommended by Gerard D. Serlin, Administrative Hearings Unit.
+This decision is recommended by Gerard Serlin, Administrative Hearings Unit.

-DATED: March 30, 2015
+DATED:

+May 4, 2015